apache/gravitino/docs/flink-connector/flink-connector.md

 ## How to use it

-1. [Build](../how-to-build.md) or [download](https://mvnrepository.com/artifact/org.apache.gravitino/gravitino-flink-connector) the Gravitino flink connector jar, and place it to the classpath of Flink.
+1. [Build](../how-to-build.md) or [download](https://mvnrepository.com/artifact/org.apache.gravitino/gravitino-flink-connector-runtime-1.18) the Gravitino flink connector runtime jar, and place it to the classpath of Flink.
 2. Configure the Flink configuration to use the Gravitino flink connector.

 | Property                                         | Type   | Default Value     | Description                                                          | Required | Since Version |